 – Fold cabbage ends towards the inside so the rolls are closed.

-– In a big cooking pot brown rolls briefly on all sides.
+– In a big pan heat the oil with the Speck cubes, and brown rolls briefly on all sides.

-– Cook rolls or 40-45 minutes, check that there is always enough liquid in the pot.
+– Check that there is always enough liquid in the pan.

 – 15 minutes before the rolls are done add the chopped tomatoes to the broth (if you use them).

-– You also can add some sherry or white fine for some rich taste.
+– You also can add some sherry or white fine for some defined taste.

 – Serve rolls with gravy and boiled potatoes.